foo-dogsquared/freebies-hunt-api/src/list.md

 - [MOOC List](https://www.mooc-list.com/) | A MOOC search engine, similar to Class Central.
 - [Software Engineering Micromasters course by The University of British Columbia](https://www.edx.org/micromasters/software-development) | An edX Micromasters course set that introduces you to software engineering and how to effectively plan, organize, and create programs that scale efficiently.

-## Music Resources
+## Music
 ### Includes a bunch of resources that can aid you in studying music with free resources. | music-note | #13293d
 - [Awesome Music](https://github.com/ciconia/awesome-music) | An [awesome](https://github.com/sindresorhus/awesome) list that lists out free music libraries and tools.
+- [Bandlab](https://www.bandlab.com/) | A free web-based digital audio workstation (DAW) by Cakewalk, known for their premium DAW by the same name.
+It's also a social platform for musicians to share their work.
 - [Fundamentals of Music Theory](https://www.coursera.org/learn/edinburgh-music-theory) | A Coursera course offered by Edinburgh University to get you started on learning the rudimentary information on music theory.
 - [LMMS](https://lmms.io/) | **(Also comes with a community of musicians, too)** A digital audio workstation that lets you composes beats and music.
-- [MuseScore](https://musescore.org/) | **(I recommend this one a lot if you want to aid with studying music theory, they've done good last year ever since they've been acquired by the Ultimate Guitar company)** A free and open source composition and notation software.
+- [MuseScore](https://musescore.org/) | **(I recommend this one a lot if you want to aid with studying music theory, they've done good last year ever since they've been acquired by the Ultimate Guitar company.)** A free and open source composition and notation software.
+- [Native Instruments Komplete Start Production Suite](https://www.native-instruments.com/en/products/free/) | A free music production suite provided by Native Instruments, famous for their sampler program, Kontakt.
 - [Open Music Theory](http://openmusictheory.com/) | A open textbook on college-level music theories and lessons.
 - [Sonic Pi](https://github.com/samaaron/sonic-pi) | **(This is why programming is fantastic.)** A programming language that lets you create music.
 - [teoria](https://www.teoria.com/) | A website that dedicates to list music theory resources and tutorials.

 ## Game Development
-### Included are some resources for you to aid (or get started) on your game development process. | games | #ffe74c
+### Included are some resources for you to aid (or get started) on your game development process.
+If you want to add composing music and designing assets yourself for your own game, head on over to the Music Resources and Design Tool sections to check the options. | games | #ffe74c
 - [Awesome Gamedev (by *Calinou*)](https://github.com/Calinou/awesome-gamedev) | **(I could've chose [this featured list on awesome](https://github.com/ellisonleao/magictools) but for the spirit of free culture, I decided this pick the list by Calinou, instead.)** An [awesome](https://github.com/sindresorhus/awesome) list on free and open source software and free cultures to aid you in your game developing process.
-- [Bandlab](https://www.bandlab.com/) | A free digital audio workstation (DAW) by Cakewalk, known for their premium DAW by the same name.
 - [Blender](https://www.blender.org/) | A free and open source 3D modelling software.
 Despite being in the game dev't section, it could be used for things outside of game development such as 3D animations and illustrations.
 - [CS50's Introduction to Game Development](https://www.edx.org/course/cs50s-introduction-to-game-development) | **(I mean it's CS50, I totally recommend this one.)** One of CS50x's branching course.
 This time they introduce you to the game development process.
 Just like CS50, it offers you challenging problem sets to be able to get a solid grasp after lectures.
 - [Game Programming Patterns](http://gameprogrammingpatterns.com/) | **(Recommending this so much when starting out with game development.)** A free web-based book that discusses about different coding patterns that is usually found on game development.
 - [Godot Engine](https://godotengine.org/) | **(I recommend this very much especially with their free asset store.)** A free and open source cross-platform 2D and 3D game engine.
 You can visit the source code repo [right here](https://github.com/godotengine/godot).
-- [Native Instruments Komplete Start Production Suite](https://www.native-instruments.com/en/products/free/) | A free music production suite provided by Native Instruments, famous for their sampler program, Kontakt.
+- [Make Human](http://www.makehumancommunity.org/) | A professional-grade free and open source software for creating 3D human (and humanoid) models.
 - [Open Game Art](https://opengameart.org/) | A website that offers free stock resources/assets for your game development process.

 ## Research
 ### Listed are the hubs for getting academic resources like research papers, various references, facilitating studying with groups and collections of data used for the study. | study | #8fb8de
+- [Awesome Research (by *emptymalei*)](https://github.com/emptymalei/awesome-research) | An [awesome](https://github.com/sindresorhus/awesome) list of mostly free and open source research tools and resources for your research project.
 - [Academia.edu](https://www.academia.edu/) | A collaborative and sharing platform for your research papers.
 It could also be useful to explore and find some literatures to be referenced for your next research.
 - [Brainly](https://brainly.com/) | **(Recommended if you're looking for a academics study group.)** A study group for students and peer-to-peer engagement.
 Formerly known as *OpenStudy*.
+- [Figshare](https://figshare.com/) | A platform for open scientific research data.
 - [Mendeley](https://mendeley.com/) | A research organization tool.
 Also comes with a research network.
 - [Google Scholar](https://scholar.google.com/) | An academic research and publication hub.
 Could be useful in finding literary sources for your next research or thesis.
+- [LaTeX](https://www.latex-project.org/) | A highly regarded typesetting system for scientific documents.
+Supports a wide variety of mathematical (and scientific) expressions and symbols from algebra, logic, calculus, and more advanced mathematical disciplines.
+The program is not standalone itself but it does have plenty of text editors built on top of the typesetting system to let you prepare LaTeX documents easily.
+The provided website already has a list of programs for you to easily refer to a text editor but still [here's a list of programs built on top of LaTeX.](https://github.com/egeerardyn/awesome-LaTeX).
+- [Papers We Love](https://github.com/papers-we-love/papers-we-love) | A community on reading and discussing academic computer science papers.
+The linked hyperlink is a GitHub repo containing a list of local chapters of the community, a list of resources to look for other papers, and a list of links for how to read an academic paper (which is always a very nice feature to include).
-- [Researchgate](https://www.researchgate.net/) | Most published studies under their platform are free to view.
+- [Researchgate](https://www.researchgate.net/) | An online community of researchers sharing and exploring other academic papers.
+Also, most published studies under their platform are free to view though you can't join their community unless you've proven your credentials as an academic research student.

 ## Documentations
 ### Includes resources and facilities for documentation of different tools and various concepts. | documentation | #d1ffc6
 - [DevDocs](https://devdocs.io/) | **(Offline, easy to use, and usable on mobile devices.
 I dig it.)** A site wherein official documentation of different languages can be found; there's also an offline version of it if you are lacking of internet speed (like me).
+- [Doxygen](http://doxygen.nl/) | A free and open source documentation tool to generate online/offline references for your written software.
+Mainly supports C++ but it has support for other programming languages too.
+If you want to see the code yourself, you can visit the [repo](https://github.com/doxygen/doxygen).
-- [GitBook](https://www.gitbook.com/) | A GitHub for documentations.
+- [GitBook](https://www.gitbook.com/) | A GitHub for documentations, enabling team-based documenation work much easier and more searchable.
-- [Learn X in Y Minutes](https://learnxinyminutes.com) | **(What's `Y` minutes, you ask?
-The world may never know.)** A community-created repository of summaries for you to learn the X programming languages and tools in just Y minutes.
+- [Google Developers](https://developers.google.com/) | A hub of extensive documenations provided by Google developers.
+Not only it contains documentation on [web development](https://developers.google.com/web/) but also could get you started on [Android app development](https://developer.android.com/) and developing products utilizing [YouTube](https://developers.google.com/youtube/).
 - [MDN Web Docs](https://developer.mozilla.org/en-US/) | **(I think not a lot of people recommend to take a deep examination at this site but it does have a lot of things to offer.
-Seriously, take some time to take a stroll (uhh... visit?) into this site.)** If you're trying to learn web development and programming in general, this can be a hub for it.
+Seriously, take some time to take a stroll (uhh... visit?) into this site.)** An extensive documentation on web development provided by Mozilla Developer Network.
+Contains a gigantic amount of resources especially for those who are new to web development and programming, in general.
+- [Sphinx](http://sphinx-doc.org/) | A documenation generator originally written in Python for Python projects by converting [reStructuredText](http://docutils.sourceforge.net/rst.html) into different formats such as  You can find their GitHub repo [right here](https://github.com/sphinx-doc/sphinx).
+- [Pandoc](http://pandoc.org/) | **(I haven't used much of this tool but this is one of the tools that I look forward to adding to my toolbelt.)** A free and open source document converter.
+Can convert various document formats (i.e. LaTeX, JSON, their own variant of Markdown (and other Markdown flavors)) into various output formats such as HTML, eBook formats, PDF, and other TeX formats.
+You could also extend into writing your own custom format, provided you'll write one.
+If you're interested in finding the source code, you can see it from [their GitHub repo](https://github.com/jgm/pandoc).

 ## Katas (Practice Sites)
 ### Includes a facility and resources to practice solving programming problems and sharpen your problem solving skills. | algorithm | #b38a58